AlisaZobova/fastapi-telescope-pip/README.md

 This is a FastAPI middleware with UI dashboard for monitoring and debugging your FastAPI applications.
 It provides a set of tools to help you visualize and analyze the performance of your API endpoints, including request/response times, error rates, and more.

+## Requirements
+- FastAPI
+- PostgreSQL
+- SQLAlchemy

 ## Setup

 1. Install the package using pip.
-2. Create a FastAPI application, include the middleware and mount components like this:
+2. Create main.py file with a FastAPI application, include the middleware and mount components like this:
 ```python
 from dotenv import load_dotenv